libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.26.x of the free version correspond to changes made in 2.16.26.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.28.x of the free version correspond to changes made in 2.16.28.x of the paid version.

+= 1.16.28 - 02/Sep/2020 =

+* FEATURE: Support backing up and restoring MySQL/MariaDB routines (stored procedures and functions)
+* FEATURE: Added the ability to search and replace the database via WP-CLI
+* FIX: Bit fields in a table don't necessarily get backed up correctly due to the difference in the output of mysql_query() and mysqli_query() for the bit-field type
+* FIX: Allow single multisite sub-sites to be restored when there is a http/https mismatch between the site and database backup
+* TWEAK: Update plugin updates checker dependency (in paid versions) to the 4.10 series, improving compatibility with WP 5.5+'s updates management
+* TWEAK: Suppress message about how to upgrade an already-installed plugin when on WP 5.5+ (where it is no longer relevant)
+* TWEAK: Internal refactoring to allow more flexibility when creating database backups
+* TWEAK: Force the turning off of ANSI_QUOTES in the active SQL mode when creating a backup, for better compatibility
+* TWEAK: Add the ability to configure the 'max_allowed_packet' option in the binary mysqldump command via the 'UPDRAFTPLUS_MYSQLDUMP_MAX_ALLOWED_PACKET' constant
+* TWEAK: The Google Drive options exist condition to prevent a false positive saved settings error
+* TWEAK: Improve the UpdraftPlus get_outgoing_ip_address method in finding user webserver's IPv6 address
+* TWEAK: Removed MetaSlider notice in the notices collection

-= 1.16.26 - 23/Jun/2020 =
+= 1.16.27 - 23/Jun/2020 =

 * FIX: In the free version configured remote storage locations were not selected by default in the backup now modal
 * FIX: On newer versions of Curl uploads to Dropbox can fail with a bad request, we now retry with a better request